Don't miss what's happening in Peoria

 PJ Star • Posted: 4 days ago

-The article reports the Illinois Lottery results for multiple games drawn on Dec.
-13, 2025, including Powerball, Pick 3, Pick 4, LuckyDay Lotto and Lotto, and provides guidance on how winners can claim their prizes.
-It also lists the scheduled drawing times for each lottery game.
+The article provides the winning numbers for several Illinois Lottery games drawn on June 4, 2026, including Pick 3, Pick 4, LuckyDay Lotto, and Lotto.
+It also explains how winners can claim their prizes and lists the schedule for Illinois Lottery drawings.

 WEEK • Posted: 4 days ago